Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 Bikes are also banned from several stations - Park Street, Downtown Crossing, Government Center - due to congestion and the very narrow platforms, passages, and corridors.

-However - if you have a folding bike, it will be allowed on all lines and in all stations as long as it is completely folded.
+However, there's one exception, and it's a beneficial one: if you have a folding bike, it will be allowed on all lines and in all stations as long as it is completely folded.

 A number of additional restrictions apply, so you should check the MBTA bicycle guidelines carefully.